 This report describes a national survey developed in conjunction with the FAST(Family Advocacy and Support Training Project) project to increase our understanding of the key for youth and young adults with disabilities in transition from school to adulthood

 After conducting a series of focus groups to frame the issues, the FAST program conducted a nationwide, internet-based survey of parents of youth who have disabilities.
 There were nearly 2500 respondents that broke into three groups for many analyses, parents/caregivers of youth who: 1) had Intellectual/developmental disabilities (IDD); 2) fell on the autism spectrum (ASD), or; 3) had some other disability(ies (Other).
-Below is a sample of what was learned in each of the three areas
+Click on the "Web Links" tab above to download a copy of the final report, below is a sample of what was learned in each of the three areas

 -Parents of youth with IDD were interested in information about social recreation opportunities.

 -Parents of youth with ASD and other disabilities were interested in information about their sons or daughters becoming employed and living independently.